daronphang/programming-resources/javascript/frameworks-libraries/angular/testing/testing.md

-### Unittesting
+## Testing

-Unittests written in Jasmine framework with Karma as test runner.
-Best practices:
+Unittests are written in Jasmine framework with Karma as test runner.

-- Used for testing behaviors such as if/for loops, executing functions etc.
-- Should be tested in isolation without any dependencies.
-- When subscribing to Observables, to provide both success and failure callbacks.
-- When testing components with services dependencies, always use mock services.
-- When accessing DOM, always use debugElement and not nativeElement.
-- Always use fixture.detectChanges() when making a change.
-- Don't overuse NO_ERRORS_SCHEMA.

 ```
 describe(string, function)    Function takes a title and function containing one or more specs